micnews/orderable/README.md

 # orderable

-  A readable stream to which you can in random order push chunks with an index, and they will be emitted by index ascending.
+  A readable stream to which you can in random order push chunks or sub-streams with an index, and they will be emitted by index ascending.

   [![build status](https://secure.travis-ci.org/micnews/orderable.svg)](http://travis-ci.org/micnews/orderable)